gadicc/wmd/README.md

 can install native Linux software on them to be used by your app.
 * Load balancing and stress testing.
 * Data center placement, e.g. Europe vs USA, etc.

+Reasons to avoid this package and use Galaxy:

+* You want your deployments to be guaranteed by a commercial company with an SLA rather than loosely maintained scripts by the community with no liability.
+* MDG developed Meteor, understand it better than anyone, and have a team whose fulltime job it is to develop, test and maintain the Galaxy infrastructure.